BoldingBruggeman/getm-rewrite/README.md

 conda install pygetm -c bolding-bruggeman -c conda-forge
 ```

-### Manual installation
+### Manual build and install

+If you need a customized verison of pygetm, for instance, built with specific compiler options, or specific biogeochemical models that are not part of the standard [FABM](https://fabm.net) distribution, you can manually obtian the pygetm source code, build it, and then install it.

 #### Linux/Mac

-Now obtain the repository with setups and scripts:
+First, obtain the repository with setups and scripts:

 ```
 git clone --recursive https://github.com/BoldingBruggeman/getm-rewrite.git